Europe

 Rijksmuseum 1-Hour Tour

 During my visit, I took a guided one-hour tour.
-I was able to get an additional ticket when I arrived.
+I was able to obtain an additional ticket upon arrival.
 However, I had made online reservations to enter the museum before I arrived.

 After the tour, I finished browsing the museum.
 For art museum lovers, it is a must for a visit to Amsterdam.
 Its gift shop is top-notch, and it features a lovely cafe and fine dining restaurant.
 Be sure and walk through its garden.